Prathik95/Prathik95.github.io/index.md

 #### iii.
 Explanation

 As the value of **k** increases from **k** = 5  to **k** = 10, ROORL agent seems to perform better than DQN and DRQN agents.
 However, for **k** < 5, DQN agent seems to perform best.
-Based on analyzing videos and Q-values, we believe that ROORL agent takes some time to learn good representation of objects during initial steps of episode rollout, which causes ROORL agent to chase after the other balls.
+Based on analyzing videos and q-values, we believe that ROORL agent takes some time to learn good representation of objects during initial steps of episode rollout, which causes ROORL agent to chase after the other balls.
 Since environment has few balls with an upper limit to maximum speed, ROORL agent is not able to achieve higher rewards.

 ### 2. Changing the size of balls in the image